tikzyy/TBCRaidCompositionHelper/README.md

 A web app for arranging World of Warcraft: The Burning Crusade Classic raid members into optimal 5-player groups based on buff synergy.

-DISCLAIMER: This project is partially vibe-coded.
+**DISCLAIMER**: This project is partially vibe-coded.
 Most of the code was generated using Claude Code, with only minor changes being manually handled.
 The underlying concept, scoring system, and the per-spec weight values were researched and decided upon independent of AI.

 ---

 ## Prerequisites